Spring 2022 - BISC 428 D100

 Each student is responsible for his or her conduct as it affects the University community.
 Academic dishonesty, in whatever form, is ultimately destructive of the values of the University.
 Furthermore, it is unfair and discouraging to the majority of students who pursue their studies honestly.
 Scholarly integrity is required of all members of the University. http://www.sfu.ca/policies/gazette/student/s10-01.html

-Teaching at SFU in fall 2021 will involve primarily in-person instruction, with approximately 70 to 80 per cent of classes in person/on campus, with safety plans in place.
-Whether your course will be in-person or through remote methods will be clearly identified in the schedule of classes.
+Teaching at SFU in spring 2022 will involve primarily in-person instruction, with safety plans in place.
+Some courses will still be offered through remote methods, and if so, this will be clearly identified in the schedule of classes.
 You will also know at enrollment whether remote course components will be “live” (synchronous) or at your own pace (asynchronous).

 Enrolling in a course acknowledges that you are able to attend in whatever format is required.
 You should not enroll in a course that is in-person if you are not able to return to campus, and should be aware that remote study may entail different modes of learning, interaction with your instructor, and ways of getting feedback on your work than may be the case for in-person classes.

-Students with hidden or visible disabilities who may need class or exam accommodations, including in the context of remote learning, are advised to register with the SFU Centre for Accessible Learning (email@example.com or 778-782-3112) as early as possible in order to prepare for the fall 2021 term.
+Students with hidden or visible disabilities who may need class or exam accommodations, including in the context of remote learning, are advised to register with the SFU Centre for Accessible Learning (email@example.com or 778-782-3112) as early as possible in order to prepare for the spring 2022 term.